MGApcDev/8b35bbd7ff2f5dd7c94fffbb1a3512bc/README.md

 To improve performance we implement a few heuristics that logically target the problem:

-_1. Avoid computing branches that has the same problem_
+_1. Avoid computing branches that has the same subproblem_
 - When going down branches we might end up with subproblems that are the same, so we know those branches will create the same sub-branches.
 <img src="https://i.imgur.com/DlpWHPm.png" width="400">